Providing comprehensive, reduced cost residential real estate

 application, under the terms specified in the Mortgage Contingency section,

-Once your Agreement of Sale is fully executed, you will want to immediately
+Once your Sales Contract is fully executed, you will want to immediately

-contact your mortgage broker and schedule an application appointment
+contact your mortgage broker, schedule an application appointment,

 and discuss the possibility of locking in the prevailing interest rate.

-Since you have hopefully already been prequalified or preapproved, you
+Since you have hopefully already been prequalified or preapproved (See Get Prequalified), you

 will already know how you want your financing structured, the amount